 Additionally, the route crosses the Sierra de la Culebra, a natural area famous for being one of the last refuges of the Iberian wolf in Spain.
 Here, pilgrims can enjoy a peaceful landscape where silence and nature create an ideal environment for reflection and rest.

-Unlike other more popular ways, the Camino Sanabrés is a less-traveled option.
+Unlike other more popular routes, it is a less crowded option.
 It allows the pilgrim to enjoy greater introspection and a closer connection with nature.
-If you’re looking for a quieter experience, where you can walk at your own pace and enjoy the silence of the countryside, this is the perfect option.
+If you’re looking for a more tranquil experience, where you can walk at your own pace and enjoy the silence of the countryside, this is the perfect option.

-The lower number of pilgrims also gives you the opportunity to interact more with the local inhabitants.
-You can discover the rural traditions and hospitality of the small villages in Galicia and Zamora.
+The fewer number of pilgrims also offers you the opportunity to interact more with the local people.
+You’ll be able to discover the rural traditions and the hospitality of the small villages of Galicia and Zamora.

 In addition to its impressive nature, it is full of cultural richness.
 Along the route, you will encounter small Romanesque churches, medieval monasteries, and villages that seem frozen in time.
 One of the highlights is the Church of Santa Marta de Tera, which houses the oldest sculpture of the apostle Saint James in the world.